-- 12.2.1 Full time employment: - (a) A full-time Employee is an employee who is engaged to work an average of 38 ordinary hours per week. - 12.2.2 Part-time employment: - (a) A part-time Employee is an Employee who is engaged to work less than 38 ordinary hours per week or an average of less than 38 hours per week and/or for less than the full school year and who has reasonably predictable hours of work. - (b) A part-time Employee will be paid an hourly rate of 1/38th of the weekly rate for the Employee's classification. - (c) A part-time Employee's entitlements under this Agreement will be calculated on a pro rata basis. - (d) A part-time Employee will be engaged and paid for a minimum of four hours per working day, unless otherwise agreed between the Employer and the Employee. - (e) At the time of engagement, the Employer and the Employee will agree in writing to the Employee's normal pattern of work, including the days on which work is to be performed and where appropriate, the normal starting and finishing times for the Employee.
+12.2.1 Full - time employment:

+(a) A full-time Employee is an employee who is engaged to work an average of 38 ordinary hours per week.

+12.2.2 Part-time employment:

+- (a) A part-time Employee is an Employee who is engaged to work less than 38 ordinary hours per week or an average of less than 38 hours per week and/or for less than the full school year and who has reasonably predictable or planned hours of work. - (b) A part-time Employee will be paid an hourly rate of 1/38th of the weekly rate for the Employee's classification. - (c) A part-time Employee's entitlements under this Agreement will be calculated on a pro rata basis. - (d) A part-time Employee will be engaged and paid for a minimum of four hours per working day, unless otherwise agreed between the Employer and the Employee. - (e) Except as outlined in clause 12.5.2(d), at the time of engagement, the Employer and the Employee will agree in writing to the Employee's normal pattern of work, including the days on which work is to be performed and where appropriate, the normal starting and finishing times for the Employee.
 Such agreement may be varied by mutual agreement between the Employer and Employee. - (f) A part-time Employee may volunteer or agree to work additional hours outside their normal pattern of work.
 Where this occurs, the Employee will be paid the ordinary rate of pay for any additional hours worked.
-However, if those additional hours are worked outside the spread of hours outlined in clause 12.4.4 in which case they will be overtime and paid for at the rates prescribed in clause 12.4.12. - 12.2.3 Casual employment: - (a) A casual Employee will be engaged and paid for a minimum of two hours for each engagement. - (b) A casual Employee will be paid an hourly rate of 1/38th of the weekly rate for the Employee's classification, plus 25%. - (c) Casual employees will be offered the opportunity to convert their employment to ongoing part time or full-time employment (as appropriate) as required under the National Employment Standards. - 12.2.4 Transfer from part-time to full-time employment and vice versa - (a) Where an Employee and the Employer agree in writing, part-time employment may be converted to full-time employment, and vice versa. - (b) If an Employee transfers from full-time to part-time (or vice versa) all accrued entitlements will be maintained. - (c) Following transfer to part-time employment, accrual of entitlements will occur in accordance with clause 12.2.2(c).
+However, if those additional hours are worked outside the spread of hours outlined in clause 12.4.4 or 12.5.2(c) in which case they will be overtime and paid for at the rates prescribed in clause 12.4.12 or 12.5.6 (as applicable.